 - How to depower sails if the wind picks up

-- How to apply the Rules of the Road
+- How to apply the right of way rules

 - Basic sailing theory